fml-ethz/dt4dds/README.md

 # Overview
 `dt4dds` is a Python package  providing a customizable, digital representation of the widely-used DNA data storage workflow involving array synthesis, PCR, Aging, and Sequencing-By-Synthesis.
 By modelling each part of such user-defined workflows with fully customizable experimental parameters, `dt4dds` enables data-driven experimental design and rational design of redundancy. `dt4dds` also includes a pipeline for comprehensively analyzing errors in sequencing data, both from experiments and simulation.
-This Python package is used in the following publication:
+This Python package is used in the following publications:

-> Andreas L. Gimpel, Wendelin J. Stark, Reinhard Heckel, Robert N. Grass.
-Experimental quantification of errors and biases in DNA data storage for a digital twin.
-Manuscript in preparation.
+> Gimpel, A.L., Stark, W.J., Heckel, R., Grass R.N.
+A digital twin for DNA data storage based on comprehensive quantification of errors and biases.
+Nat Commun 14, 6026 (2023). https://doi.org/10.1038/s41467-023-41729-1

+> Gimpel, A.L., Stark, W.J., Heckel, R., Grass R.N.
+Challenges for error-correction coding in DNA data storage: photolithographic synthesis and DNA decay. bioRxiv 2024.07.04.602085 (2024). https://doi.org/10.1101/2024.07.04.602085

 The Jupyter notebooks and associated code used for generating the figures in the manuscript are found in the [dt4dds_notebooks repository](https://github.com/fml-ethz/dt4dds_notebooks).

+## New: Challenges for DNA Data Storage

+A C++ implementation of the Digital Twin for DNA Data Storage for two current challenges in error-correction coding for DNA - Photolithographic DNA Synthesis and DNA Decay - is available [in this GitHub repository](https://github.com/fml-ethz/dt4dds-challenges).
+More information is also provided in the following publication:

+> Gimpel, A.L., Stark, W.J., Heckel, R., Grass R.N.
+Challenges for error-correction coding in DNA data storage: photolithographic synthesis and DNA decay. bioRxiv 2024.07.04.602085 (2024). https://doi.org/10.1101/2024.07.04.602085

 # Web-based Tool